saianish03/traffic_collision_analysis/README.md

-# Traffic Crash Analysis and Prediction using Machine Learning - Incidents Data from Montgomery State in the US
+# Traffic Crash Analysis and Prediction using Machine Learning

 This project involves a comprehensive analysis of road traffic collisions in Maryland, USA, with the goal of understanding crash patterns and predicting various outcomes using machine learning models.
 By leveraging a dataset containing 97,000+ collision records, we applied advanced data cleaning, exploratory data analysis (EDA), and machine learning techniques to derive actionable insights for improving road safety.